QuangSang/SceneBuilder/README.md

   - CharacterAnimationController is a monobehaviour component that is responsible for playing the animation sequence of a character.
 We could probably create other components to handle different objects

 Things I would improve if I had more time:
-  - Renamed SceneBuilderManager -> CharacterBuilderManager
   - Use DI frame (VContainer) to manager all dependencies and organize the codebase cleaner.
   - Create a unique ID for each characters and reference them by that Id instead of name
+  - Use DOTween to tween UI
+  - Add elapsed time onto the scene
   - Use Cinemachine package to handle camera controls
   - Use Animancer package for playing/sequencing animation instead of built-in Animator
   - Add visual improvement (lightning, ...)
+  - Rename SceneBuilderManager -> CharacterBuilderManager
+  - Make naming convention more consistent (Character vs Actor)